Ranking and Selection with Covariates for Personalized Decision Making: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we investigate numerically the statistical validity of the two proposed procedures.
 We create a number of problem instances to test the procedures.
-For each problem instance, we need to specify the number of alternatives $k$, the dimension of the covariates $d$, the distribution of the covariates, the design matrix $\cX$, the configuration of the means $\bbeta_i$, and the configuration of the variances $\sigma_i^2(\cdot)$.
-Instead of specifying the above aspects in a combinatorial fashion, which would result in an excessively large number of problem instances, we first create a benchmark problem and then investigate the effect of an aspect by varying it while keeping others unchanged.
+For each problem instance, we need to specify the number of alternatives $k$, the dimension of the covariates $d$, the design matrix $\cX$, the mean configuration parameters $\BFbeta_i$'s, the variance configuration $\sigma_i^2(\cdot)$'s, and the distribution of $\bX$.
+Instead of specifying the above aspects in a combinatorial fashion, which would result in an excessively large number of problem instances, we first create a benchmark problem and then investigate the effect of a factor by varying it while keeping others unchanged.
+All the numerical studies, including the numerical experiments in this section, \S \ref{subsec:robust}, and \S \ref{sec-case}, are implemented in MATLAB on a desktop computer with Windows 10 OS, 3.60 GHz CPU, and 16 GB RAM.
+The source code is available at \url{https://shenhaihui.github.io/research}.